nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a doctor and enters the doctor's contact information, including name, department, and specialty..
+1. User requests to add a doctor by specifying their contact information, including name, department, and specialty.
 2. Docedex confirms the addition of the doctor contact.<br>

    Use case ends.